junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-The accounting office building is like a dark tower, when they arrive.
-The only light they can see through the window comes from dim green emergency light near the floor.
+The accounting office building is like a dark tower, when they arrive, the kind that has a princess locked on the highest level.
+And in this case, the princess they need to rescue is the precious files.
+The only light they can see through the window comes from dim green emergency lights near the floor.

 The glass door is locked tight, with visible electrical and physical chain locks wrapped around the handle.